by Maisie Smith on June 25, 2018

 Realizing the scene is staged, his smoldering rage is palpable.
 “Something fell apart down there,” he later said.
 The episode turns into a drunken disaster as the beleaguered host looks for something to soothe his shattered soul.
 That “something” turns out to be Negronis.
 Lots and lots of Negronis.

 My heart hurt as I watched his existential crisis unfold.
-Disappointment, disgust, sorrow, the tacky, lazy, pandering side of humanity, a tug of war between empathy and contempt–it was all there, laid out like a picnic lunch, forcing you to ponder the kind of world we live in.
+Disappointment, disgust, sorrow, the tacky/lazy/pandering side of humanity, a tug of war between empathy and contempt–it was all laid out like a picnic lunch, forcing you to ponder the kind of world we live in.

 He taught us to expand not only our palates but also our minds.
 Engage.
 Never pander.
 Connect above all.
-And in that process you’ll learn a thing or two about yourself.
+And hopefully in that process you’ll learn a thing or two about yourself.
 “Open your mind, get up off the couch, move,” he once said.

 His voice has been an unconscious narration that guides me down medieval alleyways and obscure dirt paths.
 He proved that stories could be both simple and complicated.
 He taught me that travel is an endless learning curve.
 It’s okay to be wrong, confused, and vulnerable.
 It’s when you become outrageously lost that you learn who you truly are.

 Anthony Bourdain was more than a travel writer.
 More than a celebrity chef.
 More than a television personality.
 He was a world revealer.
 He machete-hacked a path for the misfits and oddballs of the world and showed us that we could claw our way from the bottom, lay our truths out on the table, and be ourselves.